Statistical analysis of geoinformation data for increasing railway safety: Introduction

 Aside from the passenger satisfaction issue, such collisions also have a negative impact on railway operation~\cite{Collisions_cost_risk}.
 This includes the costs of the repair of the rolling stock, cleaning, etc. Besides, it is important to note that the construction of new types of rolling stock is more vulnerable to collision with animals than the old ones~\cite{Railway_ecology}.
 Furthermore, currently, trains move faster, but they are quieter~\cite{Brakes_noise} than in past years.
 This may reduce the effect of scaring away animals, especially in combination with particular landscape formations~\cite{BACKS2022100516}.
+The overall socio-economic costs of train collisions with wildlife in Sweden have recently been estimated at 100,000,000–150,000,000 Euros per year \cite{seiler2014costs}.
+This is similar to the costs estimated for wildlife-vehicle collisions on roads (250,000,000 Euros per year) \cite{seiler2017wildlife}, even though railways comprise less than 2\% of the national road network in Sweden.
+Such an observation provides the sound motivation for this research.
+Concerning Poland and referring to the Intercity operator (PKP Intercity, eng.
+Polish State Railways Intercity), the cost of repair of rolling stock after collisions with wild animals in 2014 was estimated at the value above 100,000,000 Euros \cite{collisions_Konieczny}.

 The goal of this work is to introduce the proactive method of improving resilience in rail transport and mitigate its negative impact on the environment.
 In particular, we concentrate on disturbances tied to collisions with wild animals.
 As a resilient railway system, we understand the ability of such a system to provide effective and satisfactory (for passengers) services regardless of problems with the usual functions of the system.
 Therefore, the system is expected to accommodate and recover quickly from disruptions or disasters~\cite{doi:10.1080/01441647.2020.1728419}.
 From the experience of our partner, the local railway operator in Silesia (south part of Poland), usually collision with a wild animal causes a delay of the train of several minutes, which is related to the obligation to perform a visual inspection of the vehicle by the train driver.
 As mentioned above, such disturbances would propagate along the network, causing other disturbances.
 This would affect the resilience of the above-mentioned railway system.
 Besides, more severe cases also appear sporadically and the vehicle may be ordered to move to the depot due to technical problems caused by the accident.